pvsone/opa-ext-authz/envoy/docker-compose-styra-das/README.md

 ### 1. Create an Envoy System in Styra DAS

-Refer to the Styra DAS documentation for detailed instructions on how to create a new System within your DAS environment, using the "Envoy" System type.
+Refer to the Styra DAS documentation for detailed instructions on how to create a new System within your DAS environment, using the `Envoy` System type.

 ### 2. Create the Styra DAS configuration for OPA